pavlovvlad/CarND-Behavioral-Cloning-Project/writeup.md

 ####4.
 Appropriate training data

 Following strategies for collecting of the training data has been chosen to keep the vehicle driving on the road:
-- two laps on the first track where the car drives along the center of the road as much as possible
+- two laps on the first track where the car drives along the center of the road as much as possible by max velocity
-- half of the lap on the first track where the car drives s-curves along the center of the road by max velocity
+- one lap on the first track where the car drives s-curves along the center of the road by max velocity
-- half of the lap on the second track where the car drives along the center of the road
+- one lap on the second track where the car drives along the center of the road
-- half of the lap on the first track counter-clockwise where the car drives s-curves along the center of the road by max velocity
+- one lap on the first track counter-clockwise where the car drives along the center of the road by max velocity

 For details about how I created the training data, see the next section.